-After a nose surgery in Iran, you have to stay for 5-7 days in the country and you are probably staying in a hotel.
+After a nose job surgery in Iran, you have to stay for 5-7 days in the country and you are probably staying in a hotel.
 During this time, most patients stop eating properly because of lack of appetite, fear of nausea and vomiting, weight loss diet, or laziness to prepare food and wash fruits.
 But you should keep in mind that your body needs calories for proper healing.
-Since the first week after a rhinoplasty is very crucial for your recovery, you need to pay great attention to your diet during this week.
+Since the first week after rhinoplasty is very crucial for your recovery, you need to pay great attention to your diet during the first week.

 Make sure to ask a friend or your travel guide to buy for you (or take you to the bazaar to buy) fruits, juices, and a big box of mineral water, as you need to drink plenty of water during this period.
 Do not drink alcoholic beverages as alcohol is a diuretic substance that increases the production of urine, hence loss of body water, which slows the healing process.
-Do not use straw for drinking, as it causes pain in your nose.
+Do not use a straw for drinking, as it causes pain in your nose.

 It is recommended that you prepare fresh food for yourself while staying in the hotel but if you are not in the mood of cooking, buy canned food (make sure to boil them for 20 minutes before consumption).
 The less you eat processed food the better.
-All hotels we offer to our patients, however, feature restaurants that offer various foods that can be ordered and delivered to your room.
+All the hotels we offer to our patients, however, feature restaurants that offer various foods that can be ordered and delivered to your room.